News from the Society

 includes special features on humor research as well as squibs

 and short humorous writings.
-Beginning with the Fall 2012 Issue,
+With the Fall 2012 Issue, The

-The Humorous Times will also feature book reviews of
+Humorous Times began to feature book reviews of recent

 ISHS members receive the the ISHS newsletter electronically